ahnan4arch/op-docs/Open Peer - Protocol Specification.md

       * Contact - the peer URI for the public peer file specified
       * Identity URI - the full identity URI of the logged in user
       * Signed by public peer file specified (only if peer file is being set, otherwise no "identityBundle" will be present)
-  * Encryption passphrase upon grant proof - the passphrase was used to decrypt sensitive information from the identity provider
+  * Encryption passphrase upon grant proof - the passphrase previously returned from the identity provider upon grant proof being provided

 ### Returns